Where is Pittsburgh

 Q: Why do I need training?

-The introductory training combines basic mentoring skills training with an orientation to the Faison Academy and its community.
+A: The introductory training combines basic mentoring skills training with an orientation to the Faison Academy and its community.
 Through our partnership with Family Guidance, Inc. – the most successful and experienced faith-based mentoring organization in Pittsburgh – we want to equip all of our volunteers with the tools they need to be successful.
 These tools include essential training in mentoring and cultural proficiency provided by Pittsburgh Public School District’s expert consultant team.
-While some of our volunteers are experienced educators and community activists, they have all been enriched by the high quality of training provided by Family Guidance, Inc. Please contact Bryan McCabe (724) 822-7067 if you have questions.
+While some of our volunteers are experienced educators and community activists, they have all been enriched by the high quality of training provided by Family Guidance, Inc.

 Q: Is there a minimum time commitment to be a mentor?